Philosophy

 Writing

-Children practice letters and writing skills which prepare them for school.
-They can “write” messages to their family and friends and develop communications skills.
-Learners develop fine motor skills through using writing tools.
+Children practice writing letters and develop essential writing skills that prepare them for school.
+They can “write” messages to family and friends, enhancing their communication skills.
+Additionally, using writing tools helps strengthen their fine motor skills.

 We encourage our parents to read this article…